-You can schedule an appointment online with a provider.
-They can help you learn more about which methods of contraception might best align with your lifestyle and preferences.
+- Schedule an appointment online with a Habif provider to learn more about which methods of contraception best align with your lifestyle and preferences.

 Emergency contraception (EC) is a “back up” birth control method used to prevent pregnancy after unprotected sex, or when a contraceptive measure fails.
 It is most effective if taken as soon as possible after unprotected sex.

 There are two kinds of emergency contraception: IUDs and EC pills, all of which are available at Habif.
 We encourage you to call 314-935-6677 to speak with a nurse and learn about which EC option is right for you.
 If you prefer to schedule online, please schedule within 1-2 days after unprotected sex.
 Next-day appointments open up every evening.

 If you get the IUD inserted within 5 days after sex, it can lower the chance of pregnancy by 99.9%.

 The IUD is a little t-shaped piece of plastic that is inserted into the uterus to prevent sperm from fertilizing an egg.
 The IUD is invisible, and you can choose hormonal or non-hormonal.
 IUDs last for years, and you can have the IUD removed at any time if you want to get pregnant.

 IUDs can cause mild to moderate pain when inserted and cramping for a few days after.

 - Paragard is available at Habif and is covered by the WashU Student Health Insurance Plan/United Healthcare.

 - Mirena is available at Habif and is covered by the WashU Student Health Insurance Plan/United Healthcare

 Emergency Contraception Pills